 “I wasn’t drying my nose on it,” Liam weakly argued, abashed.

 “And what were you doing then?”
 Dan seemed to find it amusing.
 He was clearly teasing him.

 “I told you, I just wanted to give it back to you,” Liam lied.

 “Sophomore year literature is very dramatic.”

 Dan tried to hold back, but in the end, he burst into a good laugh.
 Liam felt relieved.
-Not only Dan didn’t seem to consider him creepy, he had saved him from Boe and now he was having an almost–normal conversation with him.
+Not only did Dan not seem to consider him creepy, but he had also saved him from Boe and now he was having an almost-normal conversation with him.
 Furthermore, he looked cool while laughing.
-Even too much.
+Even too cool.

 Liam sat back in his seat in front of Dan.
 “You don’t come to school often,” he told him.